$0 South Australia Foster Care Quick-Start Checklist

 • A dedicated Carer Support Worker who visits your home regularly

-• Access to 24-hour crisis phone support
+• Access to crisis support, with most NGOs providing 24-hour phone lines

 • Formal DHS screening for all adults in the household